yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2021/index.md

 management and usage, since they simplify some of the synchronization challenges inherent to multithreading.

-With this change, the number of crashes caused by race conditions between working threads upon shutdown was supposed to decrease, but it also introduced a new bug that would cause yuzu to hand when the emulation was stopped.
+With this change, the number of crashes caused by race conditions between working threads upon shutdown was supposed to decrease, but it also introduced a new bug that would cause yuzu to hang when the emulation was stopped.

 This problem was caused by the order in which objects were being destroyed, which epicboy [fixed in a follow-up PR](https://github.com/yuzu-emu/yuzu/pull/7078).